D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 v2.7
 - Beast Hunter (multiclass): Wasn't able to equip the "Big Metal Unit" armor (usable by every class/kit).
 This is fixed.
 - Grave Warden: Fixed potential usability issue on non-English installs of BG2EE.
-- Improved the way mass patching of certain spells or items is handled.
+- Improved the way mass patching of spells/items by certain kits is handled.
+- Added a bag of holding, containing items from this mod (d2#hbag.ITM).
+	- Not obtainable from normal gameplay (can be imported).

 v2.6
 - Improved icons for Caryll runes.
 The differences should be easier to see.